-- the financial statements of the joint venture on pages 4 to 10: - o present fairly, in all material respects: - its financial position as at 30 June 2020; and - its financial performance and cash flows for the year then ended; and - comply with generally accepted accounting practice in New Zealand in accordance with New Zealand Equivalents to International Financial Reporting Standards Reduced Disclosure Regime; and - the performance information of the joint venture on page 4 presents fairly, in all material respects, the joint venture's actual performance compared against the performance targets and other measures by which performance was judged in relation to the joint venture's objectives for the year ended 30 June 2020.
+- the financial statements of the joint venture on pages 4 to 10: - o present fairly, in all material respects: - its financial position as at 30 June 2022; and - its financial performance and cash flows for the year then ended; and - comply with generally accepted accounting practice in New Zealand in accordance with New Zealand Equivalents to International Financial Reporting Standards Reduced Disclosure Regime; and - the performance information of the joint venture on page 3 presents fairly, in all material respects, the joint venture's actual performance compared against the performance targets and other measures by which performance was judged in relation to the joint venture's objectives for the year ended 30 June 2022.

-Our audit was completed on 30 November 2020.
+Our audit was completed on 30 November 2022.
 This is the date at which our opinion is expressed.

-The basis for our opinion is explained below and we draw your attention to the impact of Covid-19 on the joint venture.
-In addition, we outline the responsibilities of the New Plymouth District Council and our responsibilities relating to the financial statements and the performance information and we explain our independence.
+The basis for our opinion is explained below.
+In addition, we outline the responsibilities of the New Plymouth District Council and our responsibilities relating to the financial statements and the performance information, and we explain our independence.